hegdeashwin/sitejson/README.md

 sitejson
 ========

-Node commandline application used to read json data and put in web page
+Node command line application used to read json data and put in web page